swillis/ladder-tournament/README.md

 - http://travismaynard.com/writing/getting-started-with-gulp
 - http://mindthecode.com/lets-build-an-angularjs-app-with-browserify-and-gulp/

-Ultimately it would probably be easier and safer to use [Yeoman](http://yeoman.io/), but where's the fun in that?
+Ultimately it would probably be easier and safer to use something like [Yeoman](http://yeoman.io/), but where's the fun in that?

 ### Running locally